gracco/sysadmin-interview-questions/README.md

   To shudown, it's the inverse, the kernel kills every process, and shut itself down.

 * What's a chroot jail?
   - Chroot jail it's a way to isolate a process and its children from the rest of the system.
 The idea is that you create a directory tree where you copy or link in all the system files needed for a process to run, usually we use bind to mount some folder inside a chroot.

 * When trying to umount a directory it says it's busy, how to find out which PID holds the directory?
   - lsof directory

 * What's LD_PRELOAD and when it's used?
-  - LD_PRELOAD it's a variable that can be used to load some library before the default C library, can be used to test a new version for a library, or  development proposes.
+  - LD_PRELOAD it's a variable that can be used to load some library before the default C library, can be used to test a new version for a library, or for development proposes.

 * You ran a binary and nothing happened.
 How would you debug this?
   - strace binary, and see what's happening.